Each 3-day group program runs Tuesday, Wednesday, and Thursday from 9:30 a.m. to 12:30 p.m.

 - Lists all other referrals/outside agency connections made or recommended

 Project Resiliency Clinicians follow-up one month after completion of the program and additionally as appropriate, and are available to assist parents and school staff in creating and implementing long-term support plans.

 Who can refer?

-A Langley School District Administrator or School Counsellor can complete and submit the online Admin referral as part of a “proactive approach” including:
+Any Langley School District staff, parent, or School Liaison Officer (SLO) can complete and submit the online Adult Referral as part of a supportive, “proactive approach” including:

 - Student can complete and submit the online self-referral

 - Parent can complete and submit the online referral

 - Community agency can complete and submit the online referral